microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 ## 1. Preparation

-As being on a Macr, people usually use [brew](https://brew.sh) to install `minikube`.
+As being on a Mac, people usually use [brew](https://brew.sh) to install `minikube`.
 However, it is also available from several different package managers out there.
 You can also check the [Getting Started](https://minikube.sigs.k8s.io/docs/start/) guide to access direct binary downloads.
 Obviously, you'll also need the [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) utility to interact with your cluster.

 ```sh
 $ brew install minikube